Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/benchmark.rst

 The QoR are reflected using the below metrics:

 - cycleCountAvg         - average cycle count that takes to execute kernel function (not including kernel/window buffer overheads).
-- throughputAvg         - input throughput calculated based on `cycleCountAvg`, taking into account input window size.
+- throughputAvg         - input throughput calculated based on `cycleCountAvg`, taking into account input window size (not including kernel/window buffer overheads).
 - initiationInterval    - time that must pass between two consecutive iterations execution starts of a given function, including overheads i.e., time between a function start and its previous start.
-- throughpuInitIntAvg   - input throughput calculated based on `initiationInterval`, taking into account input window size.
+- throughputInitIntAvg  - input throughput calculated based on `initiationInterval`, taking into account input window size.
 - NUM_BANKS             - number of memory banks used by the design
 - NUM_AIE               - number of AIE tiles used by the design
 - DATA_MEMORY           - total data memory in Bytes used by the design
 - PROGRAM_MEMORY        - program memory in Bytes used by each kernel

-In addition, for multi-kernel designs, each kernel may take different amount of time to execute and as a result, figures reported for each kernels `cycleCountAvg`, `throughputAvg` may vary slightly.
+In addition, for multi-kernel designs, each kernel may take a different amount of time to execute and as a result, figures reported for each kernel's `cycleCountAvg`, `throughputAvg` may vary slightly.

 To give a good comparison figure, the highest value of `cycleCountAvg` reported by each kernel in a multi-kernel configuration  will be presented as `cycleCountAvg` in the benchmark tables.
 Similarly, the lowest value of `throughputAvg`reported by each kernel will be presented as `throughputAvg`.